CLNEulalia/Sql-Intro/readme.md

 ## Data Compared: Collections -> Tables (10 min / 0:20)

-Within a MongoDB database, our data is organized in JSON-like objects.
+Within a MongoDB database, our data is organized in collections of JSON-like objects, called documents.
 Here's an example collection:

 ```js